top of page

 813-224-9622

-• Youth in Government Program: Tampa teens explore the current issues and problems facing the state of Florida and develop ways to solve them.
+• Youth in Government: Tampa teens explore the current issues and problems facing the state of Florida and develop ways to solve them.

 • Youth Leaders Club: Designed for students in grades 7 – 12.
 Teens have the opportunity to meet new people, build new relationships, learn valuable skills, get involved in the community, earn volunteer hours and learn what it truly means to be a Leader.